OsoTega/pet_classifier_server_js/readme.md

-Here's a README template for your server code:

----

 # Image Processing Server

 This server processes image data received from the frontend and sends it to a Python server for classification.